 When comparing NearlyFreeSpeech vs GitLab Pages, the Slant community recommends GitLab Pages for most people.
-In the question“What is the best static website hosting provider?”
-GitLab Pages is ranked 2nd while NearlyFreeSpeech is ranked 10th.
+In the question“What are the best website hosting providers?”
+GitLab Pages is ranked 1st while NearlyFreeSpeech is ranked 6th.
 The most important reason people chose GitLab Pages is:

 Gitlab pages are quick and simple to setup, with [documentation](http://doc.gitlab.com/ee/pages/) that's short and fast to read through.